j0ecarter/pybl/README.md

 > **Status: Work in progress**

-PYBL, short for **Meditation Pebble**, is an experimental embedded-hardware project currently in the prototyping stage.
+PYBL, is an experimental embedded-hardware project currently in the prototyping stage.
 It is intended to guide paced breathing through changing vibration intensity inside a small pebble-shaped device.

 The current prototype combines a Seeed XIAO nRF52840, DRV2605L haptic driver, linear resonant actuator, touch input, LiPo battery and experimental wireless-power hardware.
 The project is not presented as a finished product: the electronics layout, firmware behaviour, power system and final form factor are still being tested and refined.